tanatiem/campaign-response/README.md

 ## Overview

 **Task:** Binary Classification
-Predict whether or not a customer responds to the marketing campaign.
+Predict whether or not a customer will respond to a given marketing campaign.

 | Notebook | Description |
 | --- | --- |